davidclin/gcp-alibaba-vpn/site-to-site.md

 </table>

 #### Recommended Alibaba Cloud VPN Gateway IKE proposal and policy
-Below are fields you may be asked to complete for the Alibaba Cloud side configurations.
+Alibaba Cloud VPN Gateway supports the following IPsec parameters and ciphers for configuring VPN gateways and tunnels.
 The defaults indicated below will work with the defaults used on the GCP side.
+This is informational only.

 -  **Encryption algorithm**—<code>aes</code> (default), aes192, aes256, des, 3des
 -  **Integrity algorithm**—<code>sha1</code> (default), md5